scipp/scipp/doc/design.md

 - All operations propagate attributes unchanged, without matching them.
 - Support special behavior for certain operations, e.g., merging attributes in `operator+`.

+See also a [working example](../test/Run_test.cpp) that shows automatic matching, merging, and propagation of meta data purely based on `Dataset`.

 ##### Rationale

 - This is contrary to what `xarray` does, but it seems to be more in line with the needs for Mantid and also how Mantid behaves currently.